marshki/change_hostname/README.md

-# Change hostname in Buntu
+# Change hostname in Ubuntu

 You may, for any number of reasons, need to change your rig's hostname.
 This Bash script allows you to do so interactively.
 Tested to work in Ubuntu, and should work in other Debian-based Linux OSs.